blablacar/go-nerve/README.md

 ### Watcher Config ###

 * `checks` (required): an array of checks that nerve will perform; if all of the pass, the service will be registered; otherwise, it will be un-registered
+* `maintenance_checks` (optional): an array of checks that nerve will perform; if one failed, the service will have the maintenance tag set to true; otherwise, it will be set to false

 ### Checks ###